Constellation-Labs/euclid-development-environment/README.md

 ### Host Configuration

-To run your metagraph remotely, you'll need remote hosts—ideally, at least three of them.
+To run your metagraph remotely, you'll need remote server instances - 3 instances for the default configuration.
 These hosts should be running either `ubuntu-20.04` or `ubuntu-22.04`.
 It's recommended that each host meets the following minimum requirements:

 -   16GB of RAM
 -   8vCPU